 VA Secondary Conditions: Secondary VA Claim & Proving Service Connection

 Secondary Claims and Service Connection

 Serving in the U.S. military is an important decision.
-Aside from the risks taken every day by service men and women on the battlefield, there is also the chance of sustaining long-term injuries or illnesses that are related to time in the service.
-Therefore, the government offers VA disability compensation to those veterans who return with any condition that developed as a result to their deployment.
+Aside from the risks taken every day by servicemen and women on the battlefield, there is also the chance of sustaining long-term injuries or illnesses that are related to time in the service.
+Therefore, the government offers VA disability compensation to those veterans who return with any condition that developed as a result of their deployment.